OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-01.md

 ## Proverbs 1:19

-Such are the ways of everyone who is greedy for unjust gain; it takes away the life of its possessors.
+Such are the ways of everyone who is greedy for unjust gain; it takes away the life of those who pursue it.

 ---